outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- coverage analysis: coverage.py
 		- black for formatting
 		- pylint/flake8 for PEP compliance
-		- cprofile and line_profiler for profiling, use memory_profiler for profiling and identifying memory leaks, use psutil for identifying memory leaks
+		- cprofile and line_profiler for profiling
+		- use memory_profiler for profiling and identifying memory leaks
+		- use psutil for identifying memory leaks
 		- pdb for debugging
 		- monitoring tools: prometheus with grafana, datadog, sentry, new relic, ELK stack, pyroscope